A shared digital assistant for the public sector

 Examples of tasks the assistant could be able to help with:

-- Develop personalized support to assist citizens best
+- Developing personalized support to assist citizens

 What do we face ahead?